OBOAcademy/obook/docs/lesson/contributing_to_obo_ontologies.md

 ![image](https://user-images.githubusercontent.com/6722114/118698760-a33c2400-b7c5-11eb-8c8c-85c91c9a7dab.png)

 7. Go back to the Classes or Entities pane and remove the equivalence axiom and run the reasoner again.
 You should now see no unsatisfiable classes.

+### Practice 2

+#### Practice adding a new term:

+##### Add the new term 'acquired alacrima'

+1. Add 'acquired candidiasis as a subclass of MONDO_0002026 candidiasis.

+##### Add annotations and a logical axiom

+As noted above, equivalence axioms in Mondo are added according to Dead Simple Ontology Design Patterns (DOSDPs).
+You can view all of the design patterns in Mondo by going to [code/src/patterns/dosdp-patterns/](https://github.com/monarch-initiative/mondo/tree/master/src/patterns/dosdp-patterns)

+For this class, we want to follow the design pattern for [acquired](https://github.com/monarch-initiative/mondo/blob/master/src/patterns/dosdp-patterns/acquired.yaml).

+1. Review this pattern before proceeding.
+1. Based on the pattern specifications, add a text definition to this term.
+1. Add the database cross reference to the definition: MONDO:patterns/allergy
+1. Add the equivalence axiom according to the pattern specifications.
+1. Run the reasoner
+1. View the inferred hierarchy.

 ## Further reading
 - [Chris Mungall on how to write great textual definitions](https://douroucouli.wordpress.com/2019/07/08/ontotip-write-simple-concise-clear-operational-textual-definitions/)